 When I became wholly obedient, things turned around completely.

 Afterward, we continued to go to the leader to see if he would mediate the dispute, but now our attitude was totally different from before.
-Every time we went to him, we would pray to God.
+Every time we went to him, we would.
 We no longer asked Him to set up the surrounding environment according to our own will, and instead no matter what the result, we were willing to experience His work and practice obedience to Him.
 Surprisingly, when we practiced this way, things turned around.
 In the beginning, those people who exchanged their land with ours were unwilling to switch their land back no matter what, but now they took the initiative to have theirs back.
 Within a few days, we finished this thing smoothly.
 In addition, the village committee before had always acted in collusion with my cousin and avoided seeing us, yet now they stepped up and conducted mediation between us.
 In the end, my cousin paid 13,000 yuan compensation back to us, and gave us a rice paddy as the replacement of the land which he had built pig farms on.
 Up to then, all of our land had been returned.
 After accounting, it was verified that the amount of the land that had been given back to us was as large as the land that we lent to my cousin.
 On top of that, because the rice paddy that my cousin gave to us was right next to our original land, all the land of my family merged together, thus lying in broad stretches.
 Seeing that, my neighbor, whose land used for saplings was next to our land, rented ours.
 This way, it saved us from worrying when we worked outside of town.

 Through this matter, I came to a true appreciation of God’s authority and sovereignty, and gained some pure knowledge of how we created beings should have obedience to the Creator.
 I truly experienced that God’s work is to use all sorts of things that are not in line with human notions to make us mature in life.
 This is God’s love for us.
 Thank God!